-- 2.1.1 A project design (Appendix 1) was submitted in March 1999 by LUAU in response to a request by Historic Scotland for an archaeological building survey of the Auchindrain township, Inveraray. - 2.1.2 The project design called for an archaeological fabric survey of the building, and was undertaken in two stages: the recording of buildings A, B, M, N, O, P, R, S, T, U, W and X were undertaken in 1999, with the remainder to be undertaken in 2000.
-The fabric survey was required to generate floor plans, rafter plans, elevations, cross sections of the buildings.
-This was undertaken in conjunction with a programme of context recording and analysis to investigate the development of the buildings. - 2.1.3 Variations to the original project design were implemented in order to record the roof nails on the buildings and also building X.
+- 2.1.1 A project design (Appendix 1) was submitted in March 1999 by LUAU in response to a Specification prepared by Historic Scotland for a building record survey of the Auchindrain Township, Inveraray. - 2.1.2 The Specification called for a fabric record survey of the buildings, and was undertaken in two stages: the recording of buildings A, B, M, N, O, P, R, S, T, U, W and X were undertaken in 1999, with the remainder to be undertaken in 2000.
+The fabric survey was required to generate floor plans, rafter plans, elevations and cross sections of the buildings.
+This was undertaken in conjunction with a programme of context recording and analysis to investigate the development of the buildings. - 2.1.3 Variations to the original Specification were implemented in order to record the roof nails on the buildings and an additional building X, a small building out with the main site, on the opposite side of the A83 road.